Amasirat/Obsidian/CSharp(.NET).md

 ## Types

-Every type in the CTS is inherited by the System.Object class.
+Every type in the CTS is inherited by the System.Object class which is represented by *object* inside C#.

 Each type has a TryParse static method that tries to parse a string and returns a System.Boolean of its success state.